 Before the end of the year, I’d been approached to help set up...

 ...the Technical and Vocational Education Initiative (TVEI) in Stornoway, only a 3 year contract, but at a considerably better salary.
 We had four departments: Hairdressing, Video production, Electronics, and Information Technology.
 For the first year we had...a classroom full of nice new BBC Masters.

 The following year we were starting a second roomful of computers, with an additional member of staff – and I bought a new room full of Archimedeses.
 Whoopee!
 I knew enough about them to know I liked them.

 Scottish Schools’ Equipment Research Centre (SSERC) used to run in-service training courses (and probably still does, but I don’t know) for teachers all over Scotland, and were invited by our Western Isles science advisor to come and run one in Benbecula.
 He suggested I might help them run it, which I did.
 And made friends with the SSERC people, who had funding from the Manpower Services for a Senior Project Officer, and would I like to apply?
-Only a two year contract, but by then I only had a year to run of my TVEI contract...
+Only a two year contract, but by then I only had one year left of my TVEI contract...

 Investigating the availability and suitability of equipment for use in schools.
 Developing practical projects for use in schools.
 Training teachers in presenting such projects.
 (Also a member of the Electronics Working Group of the Scottish Central Council on the Curriculum.)

 Changed the SSERC Bulletin from a very plain typewritten, stencil-duplicated publication to a DTPed, professionally printed product – on Archimedeses.
 Four of them a year, ∼48 pages.

 Best job I ever had.
 They wanted to make me permanent, and Lothian Council agreed to fund the post “for a few months” while funding was sought.
 But as the months rolled by I began to get worried, and started to apply elsewhere...